Key–value database

-A key-value database, or key-value store, is a data storage paradigm designed for storing, retrieving, and managing associative arrays, a data structure more commonly known today as a dictionary or hash table.
-Dictionaries contain a collection of objects, or records, which in turn have many different fields within them, each containing data.
+A key-value database, or key-value store, is a data storage paradigm designed for storing, retrieving, and managing associative arrays, a data structure more commonly known today as a dictionary.
+Dictionaries contain a collection of objects, or records, which in turn have many different fields within them.
 These records are stored and retrieved using a key that uniquely identifies the record, and is used to find the data within the database.